ClojureBridge/drawing/curriculum/create-something.md

 (q/image @flake 650 state)
 ```

-But, for Clara, this looked not nice since she learned a lot about Clojure and wanted to use what she knew.
+But, for Clara, this did not look nice since she learned a lot about Clojure and wanted to use what she knew.

-Well, firstly, she thought about how to keep multiple x parameters.
+Well, first, she thought about how to keep multiple x parameters.
-She remembered there was a `vector` in [Data Structure](https://github.com/ClojureBridge/curriculum/blob/master/outline/data_structures.md) section,
+She remembered there was a `vector` in the [Data Structure](https://github.com/ClojureBridge/curriculum/blob/master/outline/data_structures.md) section,
 which looked a good fit in this case.

-Here's what she did for adding more snowflakes:
+Here's what she did to add more snowflakes:

-1. add vector which has multiple x parameters by `def`.
+1. add a vector which has multiple x parameters with `def`.
 2. draw snowflakes as many times as the number of x-params using `doseq`.

 * See, [doseq](http://clojuredocs.org/clojure.core/doseq) for more info.

-At this moment, the `practice.clj` looks like this:
+At this point, `practice.clj` looks like this:

 ```clojure
 (ns drawing.practice